AlexandreHRFilho/Python/README.md

 # Python
- Algorithms for solve some problems
+ Algorithms for solve some problems and learn python.